 Radiographic radiolucencies are abscesses, often addressed in allopathic dentistry by referral to an endodontic specialist for performance of root canal therapy.
 Biologic dentistry, however, recommends extraction of the tooth unless patient is just not ready emotionally to lose a tooth or is mid-orthodontic treatment, etc., in which cases a root canal can be performed as a temporary procedure.
 For more information, see the video documentary, Root Cause, or read the book, Hidden Epidemic, by medical doctor, Thomas Levy.
 Both are available through Amazon.

 Platelet Rich Fibrin (PRF)

 Platelet rich fibrin is created from a small sample of blood drawn from the patient right before a procedure.
-The blood is spun down in a centrifuge to form a gel that is packed with the patients own healing and growth factors.
+The blood is spun down in a centrifuge to form a gel that is packed with the patient's own healing and growth factors.
 PRF is used effectively in biologic dentistry instead of traditional bone graphs for procedures such as extractions, implant placement, and periodontal / cavitation surgery.

 Oxygen-Ozone and Healing Cocktail

-Ozone injections are paired with therapeutic healing injections of procaine, B12, folate, and a combination of homeopathics such as lymphomyosot to promote lymphatic drainage and traumeel / zeel to address acute and chronic infections respectively.
+Ozone injections are paired with therapeutic healing injections of procaine, B12, folate, and a combination of homeopathics such as lymphomyosot to promote lymphatic drainage and traumeel / zeel to address acute and chronic inflammation respectively.
 The combination of injections delivers nutrients, clears toxins, upregulates the immune system, stimulates lymphatic flow, and promotes overall healing.

 Simple After Care Instructions